Need a vaccine? Walmart says it is administering the vaccine to those who are eligible

 Walmart pharmacies began administering COVID-19 vaccines in South Sound on Tuesday, the company announced.

-Patients can schedule a vaccine appointment via the Walmart website once appointments are available.
+Patients can schedule a vaccine appointment via the Walmart website when appointments are available.

-Vaccines will be available to those who meet the current phase of eligibility in Washington state, also known as tier 1B, which applies to those 65 and older, those 50 and older in multi-generational households and two recent additions: educators and child care providers.
+Vaccines are available to those who meet the current phase of eligibility in Washington state, also known as tier 1B, which applies to those 65 and older, those 50 and older in multi-generational households and teachers and child care providers.

 ▪ Lacey: 1401 Galaxy Drive NE.